mapbender/mapbender/docs/gitarchive/gitarchive.md

 > [!NOTE]
 > Omitting the id is an error on Symfony 4.
 > Also, do not attempt injecting the full container as `service.container`.
-This is an error on Symfony 4.
+This is also an error.

 Redundantly naming the class name of a tagged Element service in the return value of a MapbenderBundle::getElements method is discouraged.

-### API comparison
+#### API comparison

 Element services retain some of the static API from legacy Component\Element.
 Namely the static methods `getClassTitle`, `getClassDescription`, `getDefaultConfiguration`, `getFormTemplate`, `getType` (=backend form type FQCN).